algorithmiaio/secret-store-provider-azure-key-vault/README.md

 * sbt 1.3.13 or later
 * Java 1.8 or later

-As an example, see: `Dockerfile.build`, which can be executed as:
+As an example, see `Dockerfile.build`, which can be executed with:

 `docker build . -f Dockerfile.build -t plugin-dev && docker run -it --rm plugin-dev`